spensireli/charts/README.md

-# VRising Helm Charts
+# Game Server Helm Charts

-This repository contains Helm charts for deploying VRising game servers on Kubernetes.
+A collection of Helm charts for deploying various game servers on Kubernetes.

 ## 🚀 Quick Start